mesosphere/marathon/docs/docs/external-volumes.md

     **Important:** Marathon will not launch apps with external volumes if `upgradeStrategy.minimumHealthCapacity` is greater than 0.5, or if `upgradeStrategy.maximumOverCapacity` does not equal 0.

+<a name="docker-extvol"></a>
 ### Using a Docker Container

-Below is a sample app definition that uses a Docker container and specifies an external volume:
+Below is a sample app definition that uses a Docker container and specifies first an external volume, second a sandbox-relative host-volume:

     {
       "id": "/test-docker",